segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel/index.md

 This may be due to conversion events being sent from your development, staging, or testing environments.
 We recommend setting up separate source for each environment.
 That way you can either point events to test conversion pixels in Facebook Conversion Tracking or turn off Facebook Conversion Tracking completely in non-production environments.

-Double check that your mapped conversion events aren’t happening anywhere else on your site.
+Double check that your mapped conversion events aren't happening anywhere else on your site.
 If the user reloads the conversion page or re-triggers the tracked event they may be double counted.

 Facebook's conversion reports count view-through conversions as well as click-through conversions by default.
 You can change that setting inside Facebook Conversion Tracking in the report attribution settings.

 ### Facebook Conversions Not Matching Google Analytics

-Facebook counts conversions per person, as opposed to Google Analytics which counts per browser cookie session (unless you're using [Google Analytics User-ID](/docs/integrations/google-analytics/#user-id)).
+Facebook counts conversions per person, as opposed to Google Analytics which counts per browser cookie session (unless you're using [Google Analytics User-ID](/docs/destinations/google-analytics/#user-id)).

 If someone saw or clicked on your ad on a mobile phone then later came back directly to purchase on a desktop machine Google Analytics wouldn't know that this was the same person, but Facebook would.
 In that scenario Google Analytics counts 2 unique visits with a conversion last attributed to a direct visit on desktop.
 Facebook counts one conversion with the conversion properly attributed to the last ad click/view on mobile.